 Typical alfombra creation techniques

-The alfombras are made mostly of carefully placed colored sawdust, or are created from large blankets of grass or flower if it needs to be relatively quick one.
+The alfombras are made mostly of carefully placed colored sawdust or are created from large blankets of grass or flowers if it needs to be a relatively quick one.

 This is relatively seen a “quick” one, made from flowers